 Also of interest is that Bakersfield - Fairfield has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Bakersfield - Fairfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Bakersfield - Fairfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bakersfield - Fairfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Bakersfield - Fairfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bakersfield - Fairfield’s overall crime rate is lower than average for the country.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bakersfield - Fairfield has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bakersfield - Fairfield has few renters and college students.
 But the biggest reason it is quieter in Bakersfield - Fairfield than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bakersfield - Fairfield may be for you.

-The overall education level of Bakersfield - Fairfield citizens is substantially higher than the typical US community, as 32.18% of adults in Bakersfield - Fairfield have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Bakersfield - Fairfield citizens is substantially higher than the typical US community, as 32.18% of adults in Bakersfield - Fairfield have at least a bachelor's degree.

 The per capita income in Bakersfield - Fairfield in 2022 was $38,222, which is middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $152,888 for a family of four.
 However, Bakersfield - Fairfield contains both very wealthy and poor people as well.